Leslie Township, Michigan

 Leslie Township is a civil township of Ingham County in the U.S. state of Michigan.
-The population was 2,389 at the 2010 census.
+The population was 2,305 at the 2020 census.
 The township completely surrounds the city of Leslie, but the two are administered autonomously.
+The township was officially organized and recognized December 30, 1837.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.05 sqmi, of which 34.90 sqmi is land and 0.15 sqmi (0.43%) is water.

 Sycamore Creek has its headwaters in the township.

+The highest point in Ingham County, Teaspoon Hill, is in Leslie Township just off of Covert Rd near US-127.
+It is just over 1,000' above sea level.